Jubatian/rrpge-spec/specs/kcall.rst

 The application must vertically center the output (start it 0 / 40 / 80 / 100
 pixels from the top respectively), and should leave the top and bottom unused areas showing the darkest color of the current palette.
-In double scanned mode all these pixel counts are halved.